scarnyc/agentic-supervisor-flow/README.md

 ## Next Steps

 ### v0
-- Upgraded web search with Google SerpAPI
-- Code execution in secure sandbox environment for Data Analysis
+✅  Code execution in secure sandbox environment for Data Analysis ✅  Prompt optimization for all agents
-- App optimized for speed & efficiency
-- Prompt optimization for all agents
+- Caching Results: Add a simple cache for commonly requested information to reduce API calls
+- Progressive Enhancement: In the frontend, show typing indicators during tool transitions for a more natural feel
+- Error Recovery: Implement automatic retries for temporary API failures
+- User Feedback Loop: Add a thumbs up/down mechanism to collect feedback on answers

 ### v1
 - Generative UI